Sweet Melody: Music video

-This is the last music video as a quartet as Jesy Nelson left the group in December 2020.
-In 2021, she revealed that she was rushed to hospital during the video shoot after suffering from panic attacks stemming from her eating disorder which was particularly worsened by the label's demands during the COVID-19 pandemic, after which her mother advised the other three members that she should leave the group to concentrate on her mental health.
+The music video for "Sweet Melody" was the last one to feature former member Jesy Nelson, who left the group in December 2020.
+In 2021, she revealed that the shooting of the video caused her to experience panic attacks while on set, recalling that she was also rushed to the hospital following symptoms stemming from an eating disorder she was dealing with at the time.
+The incident was particularly worsened by the label's demands during the COVID-19 pandemic, after which her mother and the remaining three members advised that she should leave Little Mix to focus on her mental health.

 Live performances

 The debut performance of "Sweet Melody" was on the first live show of Little Mix The Search.
 Group member Jade Thirlwall was absent on the day of the performance as she was self-isolating as a precaution at the time, after several members of the production crew had tested positive for COVID-19 a week prior.
 On 8 November, Little Mix performed "Sweet Melody" at the 2020 MTV Europe Music Awards, which they also hosted.
 On 21 November, Little Mix performed the song on The Jonathan Ross Show.
+Jesy Nelson was absent from both of these performances.

+The song was added as the final number to the setlist of the Confetti Tour, Little Mix's last concert tour before going on a hiatus.